-PRECISION stands for Pain Registry for Epidemiological, Clinical, and Interventional Studies and Innovation.
-Research registry projects gather large amounts of information to create a more complete picture of people’s experience with a condition or disease, and can use data collected and analyzed from hundreds or thousands of participants to determine risk factors, to develop prevention methods, to evaluate the use of common treatments, and to potentially recommend more effective management in the future.
-Additionally, biological samples collected from registry patients may be used to study DNA sequences and other biomarkers consistent with the emerging field of Precision Medicine.
+PRECISION stands for “Pain Registry for Epidemiological, Clinical, and Interventional Studies and Innovation,” also known as the “PRECISION Pain Research Registry.”
+The registry gathers data on patients with low back pain to determine risk factors, develop prevention methods, evaluate the use of common treatments, and recommend more effective management in the future.
+Biological samples are collected from registry patients to study DNA sequences and other biomarkers within the emerging field of Precision Medicine.

-If you work in the health care field, as a provider, health professional, researcher, or student, you can help us learn more about the natural history of low back pain so we may find better ways to treat and prevent chronic low back pain.
+During the initial phase of the registry, in which we plan to enroll 1,000 patients, you can help by sharing information about PRECISION so that we can enroll a diverse group of patients that will make the findings more valid and generalizable.
+You can help us learn more about low back pain so we may find better ways to treat and prevent chronic pain.
 Referring patients to the registry is a great way to help our research team and community as we work together toward our vision of “a future for all unbounded by pain.”

-This page was last modified on May 24, 2018
+This page was last modified on September 13, 2018